krnb/noobsecblog/source/_posts/sqli-0x02.md

 test%40test.com'+UnIoN+SELECT+1,2,3,CONCAT('\r\n','\r\n',__username_,0x3a,__password_,'\r\n','\r\n','%40test.com')+FROM+operators+LIMIT+0,1--+-
 ```

+Output:

 ![First Row Fetched](/sqli-0x02/35_row1.png)

 A test account in the first row is odd, and although there's a shortcut here, I'll cover that once we develop a script to fetch all the accounts.

+In the above query I have used "LIMIT 0,1" to print only 1 row with 0 offset.
+Offset is the first part, it states which row will it start printing (or SELECTing) from the beginning of the table, the index starts from 0.
+The second part ("1") states how many rows to print (or SELECT) out of the output.

 I've created a python script that will cycle through all the (202) accounts present here and print out the response on the terminal.
 This requires additional filtering as it does not print out only the credentials, which is what we care about.
 ``` py